Crystal City Station Improvements

 A new island platform with two platform edges will be designed in the vicinity of the existing VRE Crystal City station.
 Conceptual plans will be coordinated with a future fourth track currently under design by the Virginia Department of Rail and Public Transportation's DC to Richmond VA (DC2RVA) project.
 Two grade-separated access points will be provided between the platform and Crystal Drive.
 The project will also enhance local and regional connectivity by optimizing multimodal access, especially to Metrorail, Crystal City-Potomac Yard Transitway, local buses and shuttles, taxi stand or kiss-and-ride areas, and bicycle and pedestrian facilities.

 - Identify key factors related to the location and design of the improved station through stakeholder and public outreach;

-- Select a location for an improved VRE Crystal City station platform based on the railroad geometry and accessibility to Crystal City area destinations;
+- Select a location for an expanded VRE Crystal City station platform based on the railroad geometry and accessibility to Crystal City area destinations;

-- Identify a preferred alternative station configuration to advance into preliminary engineering; and
+- Develop a concept design for the preferred station location to advance into preliminary engineering; and

-- Identify key environmental issues that will need to be addressed in the next phase of project development
+- Identify key environmental issues that will need to be addressed in the next phases of project development

 Project Contact: Sonali Soneji, VRE Planning Program Administrator

 PDF - Nov 13, 2017 Final Alternatives Analysis Report